Checklist of auditory processing disorder symptoms.

 • Remembering and following spoken directions

-• Difficulty with reading, sounding out in early grades or reading comprehension in 3rd grade or higher
+• Difficulty with reading -- sounding out and/or reading comprehension

 • Inattentiveness in class, doing homework or while reading

-Many aspects of auditory processing dysfunction only surface in elementary school when multi-tasking comes into play, when a child is required to think while listening or reading.
-If a child has a mild auditory processing disorder, he/she may very well be able to learn to decode as expected, but will run into trouble with reading comprehension which requires decoding the text AND understanding the content.
+Many aspects of auditory processing dysfunction only surface in elementary school when multi-tasking comes into play.
+If a child has a mild auditory processing disorder, he/she may learn to decode as expected, but will run into trouble with reading comprehension which requires decoding the text AND understanding the content.

 Auditory processing related reading problems